 In the crop rotation, the best predecessors of winter rye are clover and annual grasses.
 Planting rye after fallow is recommended only on heavily weeded areas and for the application of organic fertilizers, as well as when predicting extreme dry conditions of the growing season.

 The best seeding rate for winter rye to create the optimal density is 5-6 million / ha, depending on soil fertility, sowing time, and the use of growth stimulants.
 If necessary, for the development of seeds of promising varieties, it can be reduced up to 4 million / ha without significant damage to yield.

 The use of fertilizers

 The use of chemical and biological fungicides helps combat diseases of winter rye.
 They have a significant stimulating effect in relation to the root system of plants, increase in the productive tillering of plants, ensuring a significant increase in the yields of winter rye.

-Use EOS Crop Monitoring to manage your field and increase yields.
+Use EOSDA Crop Monitoring to manage your field and increase yields.